LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Enemies will send small infantry squads to rebel markers in order to recapture nearby rebel locations or weaken their garrisons.
 	- It's chance based (1% + 0.25% per war level) per marker each minute IF there is an inactive enemy base in 2km radius.
 	- Rebel garrisons are now properly leaded (each Squad Leader makes own squad, or additional SLs are promoted if squad is too large)
+	- [Experimental] New HR gain multiplier parameter (works for recruitment of surrendered enemies and resque type missions) - to trade off early attacks losses
 - **[WIP] Tower Defense**
 	- New construction options: Scaffolds and Cargo Platforms (bottom of the list at the builder boxes)
 	- When deployed, use "Align Platforms" action on the scaffold to snap nearby towers to the scaffold